Who can apply for a SIN?

 Children who are 12 years of age or older may apply for their own SIN.

-Parents and legal guardians can also apply for a SIN for children under the age of majority of their province.
+Parents and individuals who are legally authorized to act on behalf of the applicant, e.g. legal guardian or legal representative, can also apply for a SIN for children under the age of majority of their province, and adults in their care.

 Each SIN is issued to one person only.
 It cannot legally be used by anyone else.
 You are responsible for protecting your SIN.
 Store your SIN card in a safe place.
 Don’t keep it with you.